SABS-R3/module01_se_day4/_episodes/03-writing-better-code.md

 > > def fahr_to_kelvin(fahr):
 > >     """Convert Fahrenheight to Kelvin.
 > >
-> >     Uses standard Fahrenheit to Kelvin formula
+> >     Uses standard Fahrenheit to Kelvin formula, making use of fahr_to_celsius function.
 > >
 > >     :param fahr: float temperature in Fahrenheit
 > >     :returns: float temperature in Kelvin